technologicgroup/cluster-boost/README.md

 ## 1. Cluster ready event

-Cluster have set of nodes hosted on different hosts.
+Ignite cluster have set of nodes hosted on different hosts.

 Nodes are entering cluster not at the same time but Ignite allows you to use cluster even when not all nodes in the cluster